giovanni-lucarelli/mice-representation/README.md

   --checkpoint best_model.pth
 ```

-If `--checkpoint` is a relative filename (e.g., `best_model.pth`), the script first looks in the current run directory; otherwise it searches the most recent run under the same experiment.
+If `--checkpoint` is a relative path, the script first searches the current run directory,
+then the most recent run of the same experiment.
 Absolute paths are used as-is.

-You can switch device or other settings with `--set`, exactly like in training:
+Example with overrides:

 ```bash
 python scripts/test.py \